Program Cost: $2380

 The Bitterroot Ranch has an ideal location for horse pack trips in Wyoming’s spectacular wild land.

 The route of your pack trip takes you over spectacular Wyoming mountain passes of between 11,000 and 12,000 feet and through pristine valleys with little human presence.
 The mighty rivers of America have their beginnings here as tiny springs.
 Each valley has its own distinct character with meadows of lupine in one and craggy cliffs in another.
-On longer pack trips we will camp in the same spot for two nights to allow guests to ride out for the day, hike, fish, or just relax.
+We will stay in each camp for two nights to allow guests to ride out for the day, hike, fish, or just relax without worrying about packing up each morning.
 This wonderful adventure provides an opportunity to see the glorious, untamed western landscape which is unchanged since the early explorers first visited it.

-Tuesday When you arrive at the main ranch you’ll be greeted by your guides and meet your mounts.
+Tuesday When you arrive at the ranch you will be greeted by your guides and meet your mounts.
 You are welcome to come to the ranch for breakfast, which is served 7:30 – 9:00.
 We ask that you be at the ranch by 9:30 am, so that we can get your items packed before the 10:30 am departure.
 Keep in mind that all of your gear will be carried by pack horses up the mountain, so it will need to be packed in stuff sacks that can be easily loaded (rolling suitcases don’t pack well).
-Sacks can be provided for you if you don’t have your own.
+Sacks can be provided for you if you do not have your own.

-The first ride traverses a large, open, watershed before climbing through several aspen groves en route to a riparian basin called Wayne’s Hole.
-After a leisurely break at a picnic, the group will follow an old logging road out of the basin that winds through a aspens and alpine meadows.
-When you reach the top, you’ll ride past babbling springs that feed Wayne’s Creek and nourish the willows that feed all manner of wildlife ranging from bull moose to black bears.
-Picking your way down a small, timbered ridge, you’ll approach your first campsite, an old cow camp, from the southeast.
-The camp sits in a picturesque, creek-fed horse pasture that has been home to many generations of working cowboys responsible for caring for the cattle on their summer pasture.
+The first ride traverses a large, open, watershed before climbing through several aspen groves en route to a riparian basin named Wayne’s Hole.
+After a leisurely break for a picnic, the group will follow an old logging road out of the basin that winds through a aspens and alpine meadows.
+When you reach the top, you will ride past springs feeding Wayne’s Creek which nourish the willows that feed all manner of wildlife ranging from moose to black bears.
+Picking your way down a small, timbered ridge, you will approach an old cow camp, your first campsite.
+It is located in a picturesque, creek-fed horse pasture that has been home to many generations of working cowboys responsible for caring for the cattle on their summer range.
 For you, it will be home for the next two nights.

-Friday The fourth ride begins with a steep climb to the base of Steamboat Rock.
-After taking in the view above a vast series of crevasses, you will ride above the tree line to on a broad saddle between Steamboat and Castle Rocks.
-The rich alpine grass is a favorite summer food source for elk, and it’s not uncommon to see herds of 100 or more cows and calves running together.
-You’ll break for lunch on a knoll with a commanding view of Tipi Meadows below.
-The ride back from the camp follows the opposite fork of Tipi Creek from the previous days’ ride and you’ll return to camp by late afternoon, plenty of time to read, hike, or just relax.
+Friday This day begins with a steep climb to the base of Steamboat Rock.
+After taking in the view above a series of crevasses, you will ride above the tree line to on a broad saddle between Steamboat and Castle Rocks.
+The rich alpine grass is a favorite summer food source for elk, and it’s not uncommon to see herds of 100 or more cows and calves chirruping to each other as they move away across the steep mountain slopes.
+You will break for lunch on a knoll with a commanding view of Tipi Meadows below.
+The ride back from the camp follows the opposite fork of Tipi Creek from the previous days’ journey and you will return to camp by late afternoon, with plenty of time to read, hike, or just relax.